8 Tips For Building Equity In A Home

 - Borrow your equity as a loan: You don’t necessarily have to sell your home and move out to use your equity.
 You could also borrow against the equity in your home through a home equity loan or home equity line of credit (HELOC).
 These loans are second mortgages that allow you to borrow from your equity and use your home as collateral.
 That means if you don’t pay the loan back, you could lose your home.
 The difference between the two loans is that a home equity loan provides your money in one lump sum payment while a HELOC puts your money into a line of credit.

-Rocket Mortgage® does not offer home equity loans or HELOCs.
+Rocket Mortgage® does not offer HELOCs, though home equity loans and cash-out refinances are offered.

-But what Rocket Mortgage does offer is a cash-out refinance, where you take out a percentage of the equity in your home which is then added to the existing balance of your loan and refinanced into a new loan.
+With a cash-out refinance, you have the ability to take out a percentage of the equity in your home, which is then added to the existing balance of your loan and refinanced into a new loan.
 You get the difference in cash that you can use for other financial goals.

 - Increase your net worth: Net worth is what you own (assets) minus what you owe (your liabilities).
 For example, if all your assets (house, 401(k), savings and checking account balances) total $200,000 and your liabilities (mortgage, credit card debt, student loans) total $150,000, your net worth would be $50,000.